Pacific Pro Football: HUB Football

-After league plans were abandoned, Yee announced his initiative will be reformatted to a scouting event called HUB Football.
+After league plans were abandoned, Yee announced his initiative was to be reformatted to a scouting event called HUB Football.
 It was later announced that he teamed with former ESPN and NFL Network executive Jamie Hemann.

-The scouting event will be divided to two separate events: The CAMP, a invitation-only non-contact football camp for street free agents, and the GAME, a game week practice with an exhibition game at the end (modeled after the Senior Bowl).
+The scouting event was to be divided to two separate events: The CAMP, an invitation-only non-contact football camp for street free agents, and the GAME, a game week practice with an exhibition game at the end (modeled after the Senior Bowl).
 Players will not be compensated, in attempt to attract college players and allow them to retain NCAA eligibility.

-HUB Football has yet to conduct games, while players participate in non-contact football camps only.
-Each player must pay $750 to participate.
+Per HUB website, they "maintained direct relationships with professional football league offices and teams and will share player data, video and whatever is necessary to enhance the exposure of The CAMP players and provide an additional platform to secure their next professional football opportunity".

-As of October 13, 2022, HUB Football has an exclusive partnership agreement with the United States Football League.
+On October 13, 2022, HUB Football signed an exclusive partnership agreement with the United States Football League.
+On June 25, 2023, Yee announced that he pulled the plug on current HUB Football operations, while Senior Vice President of Football Operations, Tom Goodhines, will start his own scouting event called GRID Camps.

+By the end, HUB Football did not conduct games, while players participated in non-contact football camps only, as each player paid $750 to participate.